ckrickyh/bootcamp-finialProject/readme.md

 =================================
 This application provides real-time insights into stock performance through an interactive heatmap featuring 60 stocks.
 Stock data is fetched from Finnhub every 30 seconds, ensuring users have access to the latest information.
 Key features include :

 **Java & Spring Boot with micro-services**: This project utilizes Java and Spring Boot for the backend, providing a robust and scalable architecture.
-It comprises three microservices that work together to implement the business logic, where DTO and Entity serve as important medium to transfrom information between API message (DTO) <-> Database data (Entity):
+It comprises three microservices that work together to implement the business logic, where DTO and Entity serve as important medium to transfrom information between API message (DTO) <-> Database data (Entity):<br>

-*Difference between DTO & Entty*
+*Difference between DTO & Entty*<br>
  **#** | **Aspect**    | **Entity**                               | **DTO**
 -------|---------------|------------------------------------------|------------------------------
  1     | Location      | Database layer                           | API/Service layer